sbaack/sbaack.github.io/readme.md

 hugo server
 ```

-If you didn't encounter any issues, simply create and push a new commit to `origin main`.
-Github will then generate and deploy the page automatically.
+If you don't encounter any issues, simply create and push a new commit to `origin main`.
+Github will then build and deploy the page automatically.

-Tip: Because Github takes care of publishing on each commit, you can also create and edit files in Github's web interface.
+Tip: Because Github takes care of publishing on each push to `main`, you can also update the page by editing or adding files in Github's web interface if you're working on a machine where you don't want or can't install Hugo or Git.

 # Additional information about this setup